just2click/tic-tac-toe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Setup and Installation

+After cloning the project from GitHub run `npm i` to install all required packages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.